Employee Call-Off Hotlines, Your HR Manager's Best Friend

-Having a standardized Employee Reporting Service with a dedicated call center helps to fill the gap.
+That's where having a standardized Employee Call-Out Hotline with a dedicated call center to send immediate notifications of absences to supervisors and management makes a positive difference.
 Many services offer flexible and customizable solutions that are available 24/7 to ensure all calls received are answered and tracked, and the information is passed to the appropriate department.

 Here are a few common pain points Human Resources Managers face and how absence management service can solve them.

 Want to minimize costs from employee absenteeism?
 Download our free eBook and take control of your employee absence policy!

 Pain Point: Lost Messages as a Result of not having a Standardized Phone System

 Do employees call in sick, only to reach someone who happens to be near the phone or is forced to leave voicemail that’s rarely checked?
 This is frustrating for both the caller and the manager who is left unaware and stranded.

 With Employee Reporting technology, employees are given a dedicated phone number to call whenever they plan to be absent from work.
 All phone calls are recorded and tracked with a confirmation number.